Home → Hunting & Trapping → Hunting → Where to Hunt

 Find public land to hunt on

-MDIFW manages over 112,000 acres throughout the state.
-The purpose of a Wildlife Management Area is to provide a statewide, ecologically based system of land holdings for the protection and enhancement of important wildlife habitats that also provides opportunity for all types of public recreation, including hunting.
-There are some rules about hunting WMAs.
-Click here to find a WMA near you or contact a regional office to learn more.
+MDIFW manages over 110,000 acres throughout the state.
+The purpose of the wildlife management area system is to provide a statewide, ecologically based system of land holdings for the protection and enhancement of important wildlife habitats that also provides opportunity for public recreation, including hunting.
+All MDIFW-owned Wildlife Management Areas (WMA), except Steve Powell WMA (Swan Island) and portions of Steep Falls and Killick Pond WMA, are open for general-law hunting and trapping.

 State Parks are not managed by MDIFW, but some do allow hunting.
 There are restrictions on some timing, activities, and distance from developed areas.
 Click here to find a State Park open to hunting and be sure to read the rules for State Parks.